una-ui/una-ui/docs/content/3.components/card.md

 ---
-description: 'The Card component is a flexible container component'
+description: 'NCard - use to display content in a flexible container component.'
 ---

 # 🟢 Card